Internet Usage Policy

 The Library provides access to Internet resources equally to all Library users and upholds and affirms the right of each individual to have access to constitutionally protected material.

 1. The Meadville Public Library makes available to member of the community free access to the Internet.
 This service may be based on demand for the limited supply of Internet stations.
-The service is limited to thirty minutes per day per person.
+The service is limited to forty-five minutes per day per person.
 A valid CCFLS Library Card is required to sign on to the computers.
 Guest accounts are available for a small fee for occasional use by out-of-state visitors.

 2. There is a limit of one person per workstation except for the stations in the Children’s Room which can accommodate a maximum of two people.